diatomzone/diatomzone.github.io/collections/_articles/uncategorized/thoughts-lupin.md

 title: "thoughts dump: lupin iii"
 ---

-good gravy!! my favorite absolutely terrible show that i would not recommend to anyone!!!!!!!
+good gravy!! my most favorite absolutely terrible show that i would not recommend to anyone!!!!!!!

 ## what's it?